This tutorial for gum paste teacup is long overdue. I made this

 METHOD

-Dust the mini doll pan heavily with cornstarch
+Dust the mini wonder mold pan heavily with cornstarch

 Roll out the gum paste to about 1/8" thickness or less.
 The thinner it is, the more realistic it will look.